SebTar6/lab3-fullstack/README.md

 5. Now you can use "curl" to retrieve the contents of the "/var/log/date.log" file:
 - curl http://localhost:8080/var/log/date.log

-This will retrieve the contents of the "date.log" file from the Nginx server running in the second container in the "sidecar-pod" subdivision.
+This will retrieve the contents of the "date.log" file from the server running in the container in the "sidecar-pod" subdivision.